csmap-surveys/csmap-surveys.github.io/youtube_takeout_inst.md

 ## Step 1: Request YouTube data from Google Takeout services

-1. Visit this link: <a href="https://takeout.google.com/settings/takeout/custom/youtube">https://takeout.google.com/settings/takeout/custom/youtube</a>.
+1. Visit this link: <a href="https://takeout.google.com/settings/takeout/custom/youtube" target="new">https://takeout.google.com/settings/takeout/custom/youtube</a>.
-2. On this page you will see the window "Select data to incude" (pictured below).<br/>
+2. On this page you will see the window "Select data to incude" (pictured below).
+3. Click on the option "All YouTube data included" - this will allow you to limit the data that you share.<br/>
 <img src="images/yt-select_options.png" width="500" style="margin:auto;">
-3. Click on the option "All YouTube data included" - this will allow you to limit the data that you share.
 4. On the pop-up window (pictured below), only check off options: history, my-comments, my-live-chat-messages, and subscriptions.<br/>
 <img src="images/yt-what_to_select.png" width="300" style="margin:auto;"><br/>
 5. Click on “OK.”
 Then on the original window, click "Next step".